cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-1.md

 ## Overview

-This post covers the installation process for the Barracuda package, importing the required asset files, and creating the video player.
-We'll later perform pose estimation on individual frames while the video is playing.
-We can gauge the model's accuracy by comparing the estimated key point locations to the source video.
+This post covers the installation process for the Barracuda package and importing the required video files and PoseNet models into the project.